CyberT33N/ebay-scrap-bot/README.md

 <br />
 <br />

-# Dependencies
+# *Dependencies*

-In order to run this bot you must download the CyberT33n Core Engine (https://github.com/CyberT33N/scrapcore-mongodb-puppeteer).
+In order to run this bot you must download the **[CyberT33n Core Engine](https://github.com/CyberT33N/scrapcore-mongodb-puppeteer)**.
 It will contain all needed dependencies and useful scripts for easy usage of this Bot!
 <br />
 <br />
-After you have downloaded the CyberT33n Core Engine, download all files from this repository and insert them with folders inside of the root directory of your CyberT33n Core Engine where you can find:
+After you have downloaded the CyberT33n Core Engine, download all files from this repository and **insert them with folders inside of the root directory** of your CyberT33n Core Engine where you can find:
 ```bash
 BOT - Start.sh
 ```